 ...you need help with that last one, I have a career exploration freebie just for you!

 Help your students understand the complexity of choosing the right career!
 Students will brainstorm what questions they should ask when picking a career path.
 This simple exercise helps them look beyond the salary to the many elements of a job that impact our ability to thrive!

-I’d love to hear about what you do to promote Occupational Health in your classroom???
-I am always looking for creative ways help kids connect what they’re doing now to their futures.
+I'd love to hear about what you do to promote Occupational Health in your classroom???
+I am always looking for creative ways to help kids connect what they're doing now to their futures.

 Free Resource Library

 Grab the freebie featured in this post, along with 30+ other free goodies in our Free Resource Library!
 Sign up below for instant access.

 A middle school health teacher turned curriculum developer (and #WAHM).
 I'm on a mission to share the easiest-to-teach, most impactful health lesson plans on the Internet.
 Because your time and energy is better spent on teaching and connecting, not on planning and prep.